tisannai/ruiflex/README.md

 # RuiFlex - Gnu Flex front-end using Ruby

 RuiFlex is a light abstraction over Flex.
 It tries to make the typical Flex usage really simple and quick.
-User creates a RuiFlex command file, which includes Ruby commands that create lexer token descriptions.
+User creates a RuiFlex control file, which includes Ruby commands that create lexer token descriptions.
 There is possibility for some Flex configuration as well.
 RuiFlex generates, based on the control file, a Flex input file